If you’re plus size and trying to conceive (TTC), odds are you’ve spent a lot of time on the internet and have come across some discouraging articles.

 3. Focus on Health Not Weight When Trying To Get Pregnant

-When you’ve changed your eating habits and are being physically active, weight loss is often a byproduct.
-There are some studies that show that a 5% – 10% decrease in weight alone can improve your fertility.
+When you’ve changed your eating habits and are being physically active, weight loss is often a byproduct but it shouldn't be the focus.

 By focusing on health and not weight, you can help to change your relationship with your body well beyond your TTC journey.
 Below is a helpful book for plus size TTC advice.